MikkoMajander/IoT_Perusteet/README.md

 I was having some trouble uploading the some of the folders so only Lesson 2 folder was uploaded fully.

-Lesson 4 folder was divided into four parts that were uploaded separately.
+Lesson 4 folder was divided into four parts that were uploaded separately, Webhook, Websocket, Fetch, and Google Chart.
+Even then I couldn't upload the Webhook folder but the server.js file is basically it just without the json packages